kalimahapps/nashaat-activity-log/readme.txt

 == Planned Features ==
 I am planning to add the following features.
 There is no time or version set yet.
 Since the plugin is in early releases I am focusing on fixing bugs, updating code and optimizing performance.
 - Multisite support.
+- Popular plugins support:

+* Yoast SEO
+* Gravity Forms (completed)
+* Advanced Custom Fields (ACF)
+* WPForms
+* bbPress
+* Contact Form 7
-- Popular plugins support: Yoast SEO, Gravity Forms, Advanced Custom Fields (ACF), WPForms, bbPress, Contact Form 7, Easy Digital Downloads and any other popular plugins that might be requested.
+* Easy Digital Downloads

+and any other popular plugins that might be requested.
 - User session management.
 To see current singed in user and terminate the session if needed.
 - Toggling logging action option.
 Disable/Enable certain actions to be logged.
 - Expand logging to other areas of WordPress